PHOTOS: Why The Philippines Has So Many Teen Moms

 Joan lives with 16 relatives on a small raft of bamboo poles and scavenged wood, tied to a broken cement pylon, bobbing behind a row of steel shipping vessels docked in Manila's fish port — a patchwork of spaces no larger than two king-size mattresses.
 Two of her sisters' babies and a kitten nap on a pile of rumpled sheets against a particle board barrier to keep them from falling into the murky, gray water.

-Like Joan, her older sisters also had babies when they were young and left school before they graduated.
+Like Joan, her older sisters had babies when they were young and left school before they graduated.
 No woman close to her has ever had a good job.
-Her mother occasionally finds a day of work cleaning mussels on the cement floor of the fish port.
+Her mother occasionally finds a day of work cleaning mussels on the concrete floor of the fish port.
 Her father brings in some money doing odd jobs at the port.
 The family is often hungry and thirsty, and survives by begging sailors for food and water.

 Joan can't imagine a different kind of life.

 Yet the current government wants to see changes.
-"We made a decision in this country that population is a problem," says Perez.
+"We made a decision in this country that population is a problem," said Perez.
 The government now believes that the country's birthrate of 2.92 births per woman — among the highest in Asia — is holding back economic development.
 So after decades of policies that limited access to contraception informed by a Catholic ethos to procreate, government agencies are now acting with a new urgency to bring the birthrate down.

-If households have fewer children, Perez says, it will improve their chances of getting out of the mire of poverty.
+If households have fewer children, Perez said, it will improve the family members' chances of getting out of the mire of poverty.

 Yet the reproductive health laws in the Philippines — aimed at stemming population growth — are yet to have that impact.
 And the people who suffer are the urban poor.
-Risa Hontiveros, the senator, knows the limits of the laws, the complexity of the issue and the danger of losing hope.
+Sen. Risa Hontiveros knows the limits of the laws, the complexity of the issue and the danger of losing hope.

-The work of improving access to birth control, Hontiveros says, "were passed on to us by those who came before us, they struggled, and they fought.
+The work of improving access to birth control, Hontiveros said, "were passed on to us by those who came before us, they struggled, and they fought.
 They won some, and they lost probably more, but they passed on to us better situations that they started out with."

 "So the least we can do — the least I can do — is to keep fighting."

-Note: Editor's note: Hannah Reyes Morales has been photographing teen moms since 2017.
-Aurora Almendral began reporting this story in October 2019.